NethermindEth/starknet-node-data-spec/README.md

 The client implementations shall connect to a telemetry server via a WebSocket to stream telemetry data as a continuous stream.

 - The Clent will allow to specify the telemetry endpoint URL, which will be used to upload telementry data.
-- Clients are expected to follow the JSON data structure as payload in subsequent data updates:
+- Clients are expected to follow the JSON data structure as `payload` structures in subsequent data updates:

 ```json